 Former assistant coach returns to Penn State following a head coaching stint at Clemson

-During her first stint at Penn State, Coleman served as the recruiting coordinator and guard coach.
-She was instrumental in the recruitment of the 2009 class (ranked 14th by ESPN/HoopGurlz) and the 2010 class (22nd).
-Those classes featured All-Big Ten performers Alex Bentley, Nikki Greene, Maggie Lucas and Ariel Edwards.
+During her first stint at Penn State, Coleman served as the recruiting coordinator and guards coach.
+She was instrumental in the recruitment of the 2009 class, which ranked 14th by ESPN/HoopGurlz and the 2010 class, which sat 22nd in the rankings.
+Those classes featured All-Big Ten performers and future WNBA players Alex Bentley, Nikki Greene and Maggie Lucas, along with all-conference pick Ariel Edwards.

-In her final season, Coleman guided Bentley to Big Ten All-Freshman team accolades, as well as All-Big Ten third team honors.
-Bentley also garnered Full Court Press Freshman All-America third team accolades during the 2009-10 campaign.
+During the 2009-10 season, Coleman guided Bentley to Big Ten All-Freshman team accolades, as well as All-Big Ten third team honors.
+Bentley also garnered Full Court Press Freshman All-America third team accolades during her rookie campaign.

 Additionally, Coleman led All-Big Ten performer Brianne O’Rourke to an honorable mention berth in 2008-09.
 O’Rourke was one of six players in school history to accumulate 1,000 points and 500 assists in her career.

 In her first season at Penn State, Coleman was instrumental in the development of O’Rourke and Mashea Williams.
-The duo each registered career-high performances in the upset win over #10 Duke.
+The duo each registered career-high performances in the upset win over 10th-ranked Duke.
 The pair also combined to outscore the entire Michigan State team in the second half (24-21) in a key road win for the Lady Lions on national television.
-Coleman also guided O’Rourke to third team All-Big Ten honors as she led the conference and was 51st nationally in assists in 2007-08.
+Coleman also guided O’Rourke to All-Big Ten third team honors as she led the conference and was 51st nationally in assists in 2007-08.

-As the guards coach with the Clemson Tigers, Coleman developed two All-ACC guards in Chrissy Floyd and Lakeia Stokes.
+Also serving as an assistant coach for the Tigers during her career, Coleman developed two All-ACC guards in Chrissy Floyd and Lakeia Stokes.
 The pair also earned Kodak Regional All-America accolades.
-She was also helped Clemson secure its first nationally-ranked recruiting class in 2003-04.
+Coleman also helped Clemson secure its first nationally-ranked recruiting class in 2003-04.

-Coleman secured the commitment and signing of South Carolina Player of the Year LeLe Hardy, who went on to garner All-ACC Rookie team honors, as well as young All-America accolades in 2006-07.
+Coleman garnered the commitment and signing of South Carolina’s Player of the Year, LeLe Hardy, who went on to earn All-ACC Rookie team honors, as well as All-America accolades in 2006-07.
 Hardy led the ACC and was fifth in the NCAA in assists in 2006-07.
 Coleman was also responsible for recruiting Christy Brown, an ACC All-Rookie team selection, and D’Lesha Lloyd and Tasha Taylor, who were Clemson’s top two scorers in 2006-07.

-As a player for Clemson, Coleman garnered Kodak District II All-America accolades, defensive All-American honors and was named an honorable mention Associated Press All-America in her senior season.
-Coleman, who was a three-time All-ACC performer, led Clemson to ACC Tournament championships in 1996 and 1999, claiming the Tournament MVP trophy in 1999.
+As a player for Clemson, Coleman garnered Kodak District II All-America accolades, defensive All-America honors and was named an honorable mention Associated Press All-America in her senior season.
+Coleman -- a three-time All-ACC performer -- led Clemson to ACC Tournament championships in 1996 and 1999, claiming Tournament MVP honors in 1999.
 She ranks in the Top 10 in Tiger history with 1,409 points, 459 assists and 265 steals.
 Coleman was also selected to the ACC’s 50-year Anniversary Team in 2002 and to the Silver Anniversary team that recognized the top players in ACC Tournament history.

 Coleman was inducted into the Clemson Athletic Hall of Fame as a member of the Class of 2008 along with her former head coach Jim Davis and six other Tiger athletic standouts.

 Coleman earned her bachelor’s degree in speech and communication from Clemson in 2000.
-She and her husband, Harold, have three daughters, Jada (10), Jordyn (4), Jasmine (3), and one son, Harold III (Dutch) (2).
+She and her husband, Harold, have three daughters, Jada (13), Jordyn (8), Jasmine (7), and one son, Harold (Dutch) III (5).